Mundasupatti: Soundtrack

 The film's soundtrack was composed by Sean Roldan.
 The lyrics for all the songs were written by Muthamil, except one which was written by GKB.
-It was the first film project he had signed on, although two of his soundtrack albums were released before Mundasupatti.
-Since, the film is set in the 1980s, the music had to replicate the feel of that particular era.
+It was the first film project he had signed on, although Vaayai Moodi Pesavum which he signed later was released before Mundasupatti.
+Since the film is set in the 1980s, the music had to replicate the feel of that particular era.
 The score was recorded and mastered at the Studios 301 in Sydney, with Steve Smart as the mastering engineer.
 The soundtrack rights were purchased by Think Music.
 The album was launched on 9 May 2014 at Suryan FM, Chennai.

 Reviewing the album, Karthik of Milliblog wrote, "Like Santhosh Narayanan, Sean Roldan is truly on a roll with his inventive spin on conventional Tamil film music".
 S Saraswathi of Rediff.com wrote, "Sean Roldan's rustic songs and background score are definitely the highlights of the film, especially the folk styled Rasa Maharasa and the beautiful melody Idhu Enna".
 Sify praised the music and background score being "good" and chose "Kadhal Kanave" as the pick of the album.